rdewaele/rdewaele.github.io/README.md

 - docker-compose up
 - visit http://localhost:4000

-Note: These scripts have some hardcoded version numbers that will need to be adjusted whenever Github updates their [https://pages.github.com/versions/](dependency versions).
+Note: These scripts have some hardcoded version numbers that will need to be adjusted whenever Github updates their [dependency versions](https://pages.github.com/versions).
 Feel free to open an issue if you notice the change before I did.